Adityasrinivas24/arrhythmia-classification-pynq/README.md

-# Low Precision Neural Network for Arrhythmia Classificiation on FPGA
+# Low Precision Neural Network for Arrhythmia detection on FPGA

 ## Contents